 Alexandria Walton Radford

 Alexandria Walton Radford is a managing researcher and director of the Center for Applied Research in Postsecondary Education (CARPE) at AIR.
-Dr. Radford's primary responsibilities include leading a team and working with partners to improve postsecondary access for underserved groups.
+Dr. Radford's primary responsibilities include leading a team and working with partners to improve postsecondary access for underrepresented groups.
 She is dedicated to using research, evaluation, and technical assistance to provide insights and evidence that inform both policy and practice.

 Dr. Radford has over 15 years of experience conducting quantitative and qualitative studies and evaluations on postsecondary persistence and attainment and transitions into and out of postsecondary education.
 Prior to joining AIR, Dr. Radford was the director of the Center of Postsecondary Education at RTI International.
 At RTI, her projects focused on an array of critical postsecondary topics, including college counseling; college choice; developmental education; online education; MOOCs; education tax benefits; STEM students; nontraditional students; military students; underrepresented students; diversity, equity, and inclusion; and subbaccalaurate and baccalaureate students’ persistence, attainment, and early labor market outcomes.
 Dr. Radford also served as the content expert and publications author for two studies housed in the U.S. Department of Education’s National Center for Education Statistics: the Beginning Postsecondary Students Longitudinal Study (BPS) and the High School Longitudinal Study of 2009 (HSLS:09).